 The technical abilities of the hackers were very sophisticated.
 They were knowledgeable not only in advanced IT security, but they were also prepared with detailed knowledge of SCADA and the steel production process.

-In 2014, ICS-CERT published a series of alerts describing a sophisticated malware that had jeopardized many SCADA systems using a variant of the BlackEnergy malware.
+In 2014, ICS-CERT published a series of alerts describing a sophisticated malware that had jeopardized many SCADA systems.
+This malware was using a variant of the BlackEnergy malware.

 Like Havex, BlackEnergy targeted important SCADA products like HMI master stations.